Assessments of InDividual behaviour Analysed critically (AIDA)

-This research is funded by a Marie Curie Fellowship awarded to Dr Jana Uher by the European Commission (no 629430).
+This project is funded by a research grant awarded to Dr Jana Uher by

 the European Commission's Marie Curie Programme (EC